Death is Knocking at My Door

 Death is knocking at my door.

-I’ve turned them away before,
+I’ve refused them entry before,

-But the longer I wait, like bait,
+But like fate, the longer I wait,

 Again— again, and once more.